Gliese 570

 Gliese 570 (or 33 G. Librae) is a quaternary star system approximately 19 light-years away.
 The primary star is an orange dwarf star (much dimmer and smaller than the Sun).
 The other secondary stars are themselves a binary system, two red dwarfs that orbit the primary star.
 A brown dwarf has been confirmed to be orbiting in the system.
-In 1998, an extrasolar planet was thought to orbit the primary star, but it was discounted in 2000.

 Distance and visibility

 In the night sky, the Gliese 570 system lies in the southwestern part of Libra.
 The system is southwest of Alpha Librae and northwest of Sigma Librae.
 In the early 1990s, the European Hipparcos mission measured the parallax of components B and C, suggesting that the system was at a distance of 24.4 light-years from the Sun.
 This, however, was a relatively large error as Earth-based parallax and orbit observations suggest that the two stars are actually part of a system with Gliese 570 A, and must actually lie at the same distance.